For in-depth information on Academic Standards, view the College Catalog.

 - Students must achieve a grade of C or better in both nursing and general education courses.

-- If a student receives a D or F in any course, that course must be repeated and completed with a grade of C or better.
+- If a student receives a D, F, or WF in any course, that course must be repeated and completed with a grade of C or better.

 - A grade of C must be achieved in prerequisite courses before the student may progress to the next course.

-- In order to maintain enrollment in the College the student must have a 2.0 grade point average.
+- To maintain enrollment in the College, the student must have a 2.0 grade point average.
 When a student's grade point average falls below 2.0, the student is placed on probation.
-The student must retake the course in which the failing grade was received in order to raise the grade point average within one year of failing the course.
+The student must retake the course in which the failing grade was received to raise the grade point average within one year of failing the course.
 When the student achieves the grade requirement, the probation will be removed.

-- Promotion depends on satisfactory completion of pre-requisite courses and all course requirements.
+- Promotion depends on satisfactory completion of all courses included in the lower level and all other level requirements.

 - Eligibility to graduate and receive college degree is dependent on satisfactory completion of all courses included in the curriculum plan.